Can I use Anywhere module with a wall charger instead of a power brick?

 Video tutorials are available here:

 Depending on the workload, a basic 20K mAh power brick will let Tracker go on for long hours or even days.

 What is the Tracker SD card capacity limit?

 What are the realtime audio effects available in the Tracker?

 You need to select the number of tracks you want to record notes into (eg triad chord = 3 tracks marked).
 Each note will be recorded to separate track.

 Can the Tracker be used with headphones?

-What sample rates is Tracker working with?
+What sample rates and audio file formats is Tracker working with?

 Will the Tracker convert the stereo samples to mono?